 While visiting Port Aransas, be sure to view our six historical markers, historic Lydia Ann lighthouse and historical cemetery located throughout our town.
 Markers include the Tarpon Inn, Aransas Pass C.S.A., World War II Coastal Defenses at the Aransas Pass, United States Coast Guard on Mustang Island, the island of Mustang Island, and the newly dedicated Mercer Family on Mustang Island marker, which is located at the museum.

-For additional history and an overview of Port Aransas/Mustang Island, visit the museum located at Alister and Brundrett and the University of Texas Marine Science Institute Visitors' Center located on Cotter at the beach.
+For additional history and an overview of Port Aransas/Mustang Island, visit the museum located at Alister and Brundrett and The University of Texas Marine Science Institute Marine Science Education Center located on Cotter at the beach.